 Growing up outside of the U.S. meant that I did not have a Thanksgiving tradition.
 Friends and now my husband’s family have often welcomed me into their gatherings and little by little I learned some of the traditions as well as classic recipes.
 In general, pre-pandemic, at home, when we gather with family or friends, the meal is potluck style.
 Some years we’ve made the turkey.
 Some years we’ve contributed side dishes and stuffing.
 More recently, I have been tasked with bringing a dessert.
-This year, Thanksgiving will be so special, and I have been looking forward to it, not only because last year we couldn’t gather in Minnesota due to the height of the pandemic and recommended restrictions on gathering with members outside the household, but also because this is my first Thanksgiving as an American citizen.
-So it is that it feels right to do something extra special and a little bit fancy and original for this Thanksgiving.
-At times, I’ve asked myself: why do I celebrate this holiday with such gusto when some of the cultures in our household (namely South American and Asian cultures) are not represented in the original story?
-The answer I have arrived, after mulling it over for the last 19 years living in the US, is that it is such a cornerstone of American history and that the American concept of the Thanksgiving menu can expand to include flavors, ingredients, and dishes from other immigrant cultures that are part of the fabric of American society today.
+This year, Thanksgiving will be so special, not only because last year we couldn’t gather in Minnesota due to the height of the pandemic and recommended restrictions on gathering with members outside the household, but also because this is my first Thanksgiving as an American citizen.
+I try to be especially mindful of the Naive American tribes and nations in North America who are the original settlers , and of their heritage and traditions woven into this land, including the production of heritage crops like wild rice that are so important in Minnesotan history.
+Additionally, I try expand the traditional American menu to include flavors, ingredients, and dishes from other non-European cultures that are part of the fabric of American society today.
 In this spirit, this year I created a couple of desserts that expand the repertoire to include Hispanic-American and Asian-American flavors.
-One of these desserts is the Dulce de Leche-Banana Cream pie (which I have yet to record on the blog, and it’s a fun combination of Argentine dulce de leche pastry cream blended with the Southern classic of banana cream pie.
-I also created the beautiful purple sweet potato pie that is featured in today’s blog post!
+One of these desserts is the Dulce de Leche-Banana Cream pie (which I have yet to record on the blog): a fun combination of Argentine dulce de leche pastry cream, blended with the Southern classic of banana cream pie.
+The second dessert created is the purple sweet potato pie that is featured in today’s blog post!
 It’s color is so stunning and and all-natural, and it comes from the use of Asian purple sweet potatoes.

 Purple Sweet Potato Pie

 - 1 disc or recipe of pie crust